Dealing with sensitive data

 The resources here help you maximise the value of your data and meet the expectations of funders and publishers, whilst adhering to legislative requirements and addressing participant concerns.

 The Bristol University data.bris Research Data Repository can be used to share sensitive research data under controlled access arrangements.
-See Depositing data under access restrictions for more information.
+See Publishing data under access restrictions for more information.